SMATechnologies/opcon-agentless-bolt/docs/opcon-agentless-bolt.md

 ## Using the Agentless (Bolt) Job Sub-type

-When using the Agentless Sub-Type select the required task from the Bolt Task drop-down list.
+When using the Agentless (Bolt) Sub-Type select the required task from the Bolt Task drop-down list.
 Complete the definitions.
 Once a task is saved, Bolt Task cannot be changed.

 ### Remote Command
 **Remote Command** is used to execute commands remotely on either a Windows or Linux system.